Special offer

 The way employees are treated by the business and its leaders has an effect on their morale and their level of engagement.
 Employees who know they can count on their leader are more likely to be invested and productive.
 Happy employees perform better.

-For more on employee engagement, check out 11 employee engagement ideas.
+For more on employee engagement, you could read our article on 11 employee engagement ideas.

 Good communication

-Having the right leaders will improve communication within the team.
-With a good flow of communication, the team will work well together and misunderstandings will be avoided.
-Talking transparently between colleagues is essential to understand different points of view.
+Having suitable leaders may help improve communication within the team.
+With a good flow of communication, the team may work well together and misunderstandings could be avoided.
+Talking transparently between colleagues is essential to understanding different points of view.

 Reduced leadership turnover